OfekRainish/OfekRainish_notebook/_posts/2025-12-22-qPCR Primer Calibration and Efficiency Testing.md

 > **Explanation:** Efficiency calculation is based on the **target-specific exponential amplification**.
 Late, non-overlapping amplification does not affect the slope or R² of the target curve.

+*** Note: the water control (NC) are marked with an N. The -RT controls are marked as samples but are seperated from the dilution series.

 ![](../images/qPCR/ref_genes/60%20and%2085%20plate.png)
 ![](../images/qPCR/ref_genes/60%20melt%20curves.png)

 ---